 Even though the myriad of problems facing humanity at present may seem intimidating and, at times, insurmountable, the truth is that science has made tremendous progress on each and every one.
 If we’re willing to take those four steps, we can quickly and easily go so much farther, benefitting not only every living human on our planet today, but all those who’ll come after us for generations and millennia down the line.
 Here are a few examples of those problems that science is far closer to solving than most of us realize.

 The COVID-19 pandemic.
 Despite the mixed messaging that’s out there, the science concerning COVID-19 is overwhelming.
 This is a novel coronavirus that entered the human population in late 2019, has mutated numerous times and will continue to mutate, leading to death and long-term complications in many of those who do get infected.
-We know that:
+We know that the follow are effective interventions, particularly when everyone does them and does them all simultaneously:

-- and, perhaps most importantly, getting yourself fully vaccinated against SARS-CoV-2,
+- perhaps most importantly, getting yourself fully vaccinated against SARS-CoV-2

-are all effective interventions, particularly when everyone does them and does them all simultaneously.
 Getting infected offers inconsistent, unreliable protection compared to getting vaccinated.
 The risks of vaccination are vanishingly small in all populations, particularly when compared to the consequences of getting COVID, including among pregnant individuals.
 Additionally, the lab leak suggestion remains an unsubstantiated conspiracy theory, unsupported by even a shred of the scientific evidence.
-As cases again begin to spike worldwide, it’s important to remember this: it’s never too late to follow the science.
+As cases again begin to spike worldwide, it’s important to remember this: It’s never too late to follow the science.